loginom/admin-guide-l10n/data-en/adapter/config/README.md

 ## Loginom Adapter Configurator

-Loginom Adapter settings are in [Web.config](https://ru.wikipedia.org/wiki/Web.config) XML file edited by **Loginom Adapter Configurator** (hereafter referred to as the *Configurator*).
+Loginom Adapter settings are in the [Web.config](https://ru.wikipedia.org/wiki/Web.config) XML file edited by **Loginom Adapter Configurator** (hereafter referred to as the *Configurator*).
 When installing by default, the *Configurator* is in the following folder: `C:\inetpub\wwwroot\LoginomAdapter\Configurator\`.

-When saving the settings, the *Configurator* rewrites `Web.config` file.
-The requests previously received by the *Adapter* will be completed with the old settings.
-Subsequent requests to the *Adapter* will be executed taking into account the new settings.
+When saving the settings, the *Configurator* rewrites the `Web.config` file.
+Requests previously received by the *Adapter* will be completed with the old settings.
+Subsequent requests to the *Adapter* will be executed, taking into account the new settings.

 The *Configurator* interface consists of two panels.
 The navigation tree is on the left window panel of the *Configurator* (refer to  Figure 3).
 It reflects the settings structure.
 The settings as such are on the right panel.